Mentor's Seminar "International Politics of Eurasia"

 - To help students of the educational trajectory “International Politics of Eurasia” to design and follow their individual curricula.

-- is able to achieve individual learning outcomes
+- formulates individual learning outcomes

-- understands key learning outcomes
+- evaluates progress in achievement of key learning outcomes

 - Introduction.
 Trajectory Overview.
 Key Learning Outcomes.
 Individual Learning Outcomes.